BryanZaneee/IoT_microservice/README.md

 - It interacts with the LED control service to control the LEDs based on user input.

-The code files are connected through the use of common service names and the execution of services in the IDE.
-The edge layer reports the available services, and the IDE uses these services to compose and execute IoT applications.
-The physical layer provides the low-level functionality for interacting with the buttons and LEDs.
+The code files are connected through the use of HTTP requests and responses.
+The `button.cpp` service sends HTTP requests to the `LED.cpp` service when buttons are pressed.
+The `edge.cpp` layer reports the available services, and the `ide.cpp` code uses these services to compose and execute IoT applications by sending HTTP requests to the corresponding services.

-When you run the code, the physical layer (`phys`) continuously reads the button states and controls the LEDs accordingly.
-The edge layer (`edge`) reports the available services and displays them on the dashboard (in this case, the command line is the dashboard).
-The IDE (`ide`) allows you to compose an application by selecting services and executes the application by invoking the corresponding services, which in turn interact with the physical layer.
+When you run the code, the `LED.cpp` service listens for requests to control the LEDs.
+The `button.cpp` service continuously reads the button states and sends requests to the `LED.cpp` service when buttons are pressed.
+The `edge.cpp` layer reports the available services and displays them on the dashboard (in this case, the command line is the dashboard).
+The `ide.cpp` code allows you to compose an application by selecting services and executes the application by sending requests to the corresponding services, which in turn interact with the `LED.cpp` service to control the LEDs.